Eric shot me a look of quiet desperation, “Why are we putting ourselves through this?”

 The following day we cycled high up into the mountains to a small town called Lubuagan.
-As we sat perched in front of the parochial school preparing lunch a tiny sweet faced nun came to see what we were up to.
+As we sat perched in front of the parochial school preparing lunch a tiny sweet-faced nun came to see what we were up to.

 She, too, was concerned for our safety and insisted we spend the night in the nunnery.
 There was a feud, she explained, with the next village and travel after dark was ill-advised.
-Later we discovered that just six months back a man had been gunned down right in front of the stature of the Virgin Mary, not 50 meters from where we were seated.
+Later we discovered that just six months back a man had been gunned down right in front of the statue of the Virgin Mary, not 50 meters from where we were seated.

 Of course these are disputes between tribes.
 Tourists have little to fear and have never been targeted.